 The TEP has around 100 total students each year: up to 12 in the ESC-Special Ed cohort, up to 50 in the MST-Elementary cohort, and up to 50 in the SST-Secondary cohort (10-12 students in each content area of English, History/Social Science, Math, Science, and World Language).

-We currently partner with schools in the Goleta Union School District, Santa Barbara Unified School District, and Ventura Unified School District.
 A unique feature of the program is our partnership with local schools, which provide teacher candidates with opportunities to become involved in all aspects of the school life.
 Our partner schools share a vision of excellence for students from diverse, ethnic, linguistic academic and economic backgrounds.

 Students are placed in classrooms, where they are closely supervised, for the full academic year so they learn about practice in practice.
 University supervisors are assigned to a school campus and work closely with cooperating teachers to mentor teacher candidates.